kazu634/blog/content/labs/infra/2019-04-14_how_to_use_Lego.md

     User ->> Lego: Request
     Lego ->> Let’s Encrypt: Request
     Let’s Encrypt ->> Lego: Return the key
+    Lego ->> Route53: Create the sub domain
-    Lego ->> Route53: Specify the key to the TXT record note over Lego,Route53: Wait for TXT record to propagate Lego ->> Let’s Encrypt: Request to continue
+    Lego ->> Route53: Specify the key to the TXT record of the sub domain note over Lego,Route53: Wait for TXT record to propagate Lego ->> Let’s Encrypt: Request to continue
     Let’s Encrypt ->> Route53: Check the TXT record